 What we know about the Hamas attack on Israel, and Israel's response in Gaza

 The Hamas militant group attacked Israel on Saturday, prompting Israeli Prime Minister Benjamin Netanyahu to declare, "we are at war."
-Israel says more than 700 Israelis, most of them civilians, have been killed since Hamas launched the coordinated, multi-fronted attack from the Gaza Strip, the Palestinian territory it has controlled for years.
+Israel says at least 900 Israelis, most of them civilians, have been killed since Hamas launched the coordinated, multi-fronted attack from the Gaza Strip, the Palestinian territory it has controlled for years.

-At least nine U.S. citizens were also killed in the attacks, a National Security Council spokesperson confirmed Monday morning.
+At least 11 U.S. citizens were among those killed in the attacks, President Biden confirmed Monday.

-Almost 600 people had been killed by Israel's retaliatory airstrikes on the Gaza Strip, the enclave's Health Ministry said.
+At least 687 people have been killed by Israel's retaliatory airstrikes on the Gaza Strip, and another 3,700 wounded, the enclave's Health Ministry said.

 Here's what we know so far.